-By: Kim DeMattia
+By Kim DeMattia

 Trying to lose weight can feel like an uphill battle, especially when diet culture perpetuates the idea that all we have to do is “eat less and move more.”
-Scrolling through an Instagram feed filled with wellness bloggers and fitness influencers, with “perfect” bodies wearing stylish athleisure can make anyone feel like they should be able to do this if they just work hard enough.
-However, that just isn’t the case.
+Scrolling through an Instagram feed filled with wellness bloggers & fitness influencers, with “perfect” bodies wearing stylish athleisure can make anyone feel like they should be able to do this if they just work hard enough.
+However, that isn’t the case.

-Weight management expert Dr. Judy Shiau explains, “There are over 300 factors that impact our weight, and diet and exercise are just two of those”.
-Although diet and exercise are essential parts of a healthy lifestyle they are not the only things to consider when trying to reach a healthier weight.
-Dr. Shiau suggests that anyone on a weight loss journey can use the “4C’s” to have long-term, sustainable success.
+Weight management expert Dr. Judy Shiau explains, “There are over 300 factors that impact our weight, and diet and exercise are just two of those.”
+Although diet & exercise are essential parts of a healthy lifestyle, they are not the only things to consider when trying to reach a healthier weight.
+Dr. Shiau suggests that anyone on a weight loss journey can use the “Four C’s” for long-term, sustainable success.

 The first C is compassion – meaning compassion for yourself.
 How do you speak to yourself?
 Is it with kindness?
-One of the keys for long-term success is to, as weight management expert Dr. Michael Lyon says, “Treat yourself like you’d treat your best friend.”
+Weight management expert Dr. Michael Lyon says that one of the keys for long-term success is to “treat yourself like you’d treat your best friend.”
 In addition, Dr. Shiau says, “Instead of asking yourself what’s the matter with me?
 Ask yourself what matters to me?”
 Find the personal reasons why you are making this commitment to yourself to reach a healthier weight.
-Losing weight isn’t easy and the reasons why you want to lose weight will need to be really important to you, especially on days where making the healthy choice feels especially difficult.
+Losing weight isn’t easy and the reasons why you want to lose weight need to be really important to you, especially on days where making the healthy choice feels especially difficult.

 The final C is connect.
 Recognize you’re not alone and that there are others scrolling through Instagram in frustration as well.
 Reach out to other people who are focusing on health and build a team of folks who can support you in reaching your goals.
-We’re more likely to succeed when we’re working together… if possible ask a neighbor, friend, or relative to join you.
-Other options for support include online communities, like ours(click here to join), that are filled with people encouraging one another through the inevitable ups and downs.
+We’re more likely to succeed when working together… if possible, ask a neighbor, friend, or relative to join you.
+Other options for support include online communities (click here to join our Facebook support group) filled with people encouraging one another through the inevitable ups and downs.